mikeperry-tor/mission-improbable/README.md

 ## Bugs

-1. The swipe keyboard driver is not being recognized by CopperHead's LatinIME package for some reason.
+1. The swipe keyboard driver is not being recognized by Copperhead's LatinIME package for some reason.

 2. The bootup script stopped working with Orwall 1.2.0.
 We have to use Orwall